jared-richard-clarke/student/notes/pratt-parser/bendersky.md

 ## Fundamentals

-- A binding mechanism to handle precedence levels.
+- A binds tokens according to precedence.
-- Implementing different functionality based on token position relative to neighbors.
+- Implements different functionality based on token position relative to neighbors.
 - Associates semantic actions with tokens, not grammar.

 ## Parser and Tokenizer